-In order for the LLT to promote literacy within the school, it is imperative in this year of major changes in Florida Standards that the team has a full understanding of the latest research influencing reading, writing, and communicating.
+In order for the LLT to promote literacy within the school, it is imperative that the team has a full understanding of the latest research influencing reading, writing, and communicating as we continue to ensure with fidelity the instruction of the standards as it pertains to Language Arts and Language Arts Reading Instruction.
 The LLT must have sound knowledge of the Florida Standards in order to be able to share best practices with the staff.
 The literacy initiatives are not limited to language arts in isolation, but are infused in all subject areas; the focus being on academic writing.
 The LLT will hold various professional development opportunities to instruct teachers on how to effectively plan for instruction using the Language Arts Florida Standards, Item Specifications, and District-provided pacing guides.